Comfort and Durability in High Performance Apparel

-Psychological comfort is related to self-consciousness and satisfaction of available choices.
+Psychological comfort is related to self-consciousness and satisfaction with available choices.
 This comfort is characterized by emotional attributes.
 The users are the best people to evaluate psychological comfort during repeated assessments of clothing.

 4. Ergonomic Comfort:

 Movement is critical for functional activity and performance.
 Therefore, clothing designs have to incorporate mobility features.
 The anatomy of the wearer and the task to perform are crucial for the safety and comfort of the wearer.
-Movements such as flexion, extension, and abduction are important in product development for high performance garments.
-Flexible garments are safe and they reduce entrapment hazard.
+Movements such as flexion, extension, and abduction are important in product development for high-performance garments.
+Flexible garments are safe and they reduce entrapment hazards.
 Fabric thickness and the design system affect mobility.

-The weight of the garment and increased layers of the clothing system reduce mobility.
-It is important to use high performance fabrics to achieve wearer comfort and flexible movements.
+The weight of the garment and increased layers of the clothing system reduces mobility.
+It is important to use high-performance fabrics to achieve wearer comfort and flexible movements.
 Ease and the shape of pattern pieces affect garment fit at different body areas.
-Garment design that takes into consideration ease and contour of the garment and how they affect the garment at different areas contributes to an effective design.
+Garment design that takes into consideration the ease and contour of the garment and how they affect the garment in different areas contributes to an effective design.

 Moisture Management in Clothing: